Loving (TV series): History

 In early 1995, ABC Daytime planned to cancel the show and asked new head writers James Harmon Brown and Barbara Esensten to find a way to salvage a few components of the series.
-The writers embarked upon the show's last big storyline, the Corinth serial killer.
-Stacey, Clay, Curtis, Cabot, Isabelle, and Jeremy lost their lives, culminating in the revelation that an insane Gwyn had murdered most of her friends and family in a bid to "make their pain go away."
-Gwyn then injected herself with poison before the police could take her into custody.
+The writers embarked upon the show's last big storyline, which would be referred to as The Loving Murders, which lasted from July to October 1995.
+In the storyline, a mysterious serial killer stalked Corinth.
+During their rampage, they killed Stacey (poisoned powder puff), Clay (poisoned wine, passed on following sexual intercourse), Curtis (gassed), Cabot and Isabella (poisoned candles) and Jeremy (covered in quick-drying plaster) while Gwyneth and Ally avoided death by carbon monoxide.
+During their attempt to kill Tess, the killer was exposed to be Gwyneth, having seemingly snapped after Trisha had lost her memory and ran off with Trucker; she had believed that those she killed were suffering and she was ending their pain, only to be confronted with the realization that she killed Jeremy because he had discovered her actions.
+Distraught and horrified by her actions but unable to act on it due to Tess smashing her hands with a stapler, Gwyneth forces Steffi to take her life before the police arrive.

 Loving characters Ally, Alex, Angie, Buck, Frankie, Jacob, Steffi, Jocelyn, Richard, Tony, Danny and Tess moved to New York City's SoHo District and began a new series, The City, which would run until the series finale on March 28, 1997.

 In August 2013, the serial killer storyline was revisited on General Hospital as Luke Spencer and Holly Sutton found their way into the abandoned Alden mansion, in pursuit of an adversary who was hiding out in Corinth.
 Framed photographs of Gwyneth, Trisha and Cabot Alden could be seen, as Luke and Holly recounted the story of "The Loving Murders".
 Holly ruminated upon Gwyn's rationale for being the killer as being her need to "spare the people she loved from their pain."
 Following this, Luke found his ex-wife Laura tied up in the Alden family basement.